rfbergeron/UCSC/cse110a/asg5/DESIGN.md

 - the assignment operator "="
 I guess that's it lmao

+When to use the different register labels:
+- ":i" should be used when the the operand/operands are of type integer, and for the results of the integer and comparison operators.
+It should also be used when indexing an array of integers
+- ":c" should be used when indexing a string.
+Check for this after checking for the array attribute
+- ":p" should be used when assigning a pointer/struct to a register, and maybe when you store the address of an array or a string

 The switch block for the current level looks like the following:
 - If the node is an IDENT, do nothing; somehow indicate to the higher levels that this level did not use a register.